CWillberg/Lectures/stream_wst_04/index.md

 ---

 ## Fatigue
-- The load is below the yield strength $R_{p0,2}$
+- Load is below the yield strength $R_{p0,2}$
-  - > _Reminder: What does $R_{p0,2}$ indicate?_
+  - > _Reminder: What does $R_{p0,2}$ mean?_
-- Stress concentrations occur in material defects (pores, microcracks, etc.) or in the crystal (dislocations, vacancies, etc.)
+- Stress concentrations occur at material defects (pores, microcracks) or in the crystal (dislocations, defects)
-- Initially, randomly distributed regions of local plastic deformation develop under alternating loads
+- Initially, random local areas of plastic deformation form under alternating load
-- These points represent stress concentration areas, which enlarge over time and can lead to fracture
+- These points represent stress concentration areas that increase over time and can lead to fracture

 [Explanation video](https://www.youtube.com/watch?v=o-6V_JoRX1g)